Charles Han

 Me

-I'm currently in my third year of graduate study at Columbia University, co-advised by Profs.
+I completed my Ph.D. at Columbia University, co-advised by Profs.
 Eitan Grinspun and Ravi Ramamoorthi in the Computer Graphics Group.
-Before this, I did my undergrad at MIT and also spent some time as a pirate.
+Before that, I did my undergrad at MIT and also spent some time as a pirate.

 I am interested in computer graphics; specifically, in finding elegant representations and algorithms that work well across many visual scales.